Wait, it’s Saturday! That’s not a school day!

 Or, uh, not.
 So we searched the whole place, hoping to find a small call or one train car or something, made the same way.
 No luck.

 Here’s where brainstorming sets in.
-We finally figured out that what Sarah loved wasn’t the train.
+We finally figured out that what Ashar loved wasn’t the train.
 It was the feel and the smell of the freshly sanded wood.

 So off we go to Lowe’s, where, bless the good people in the marketing department, they sell a Lowe’s-branded “build your own racecar” kit for about $10 – complete with unfinished wood pieces.
 SCORE.
 Crisis averted!

 Later, my best friend Nina and I took Ashar, and Nina’s son and stepdaughter, to an indoor “zoo” at the Farm Show Complex, where they rode an elephant (!!); then, we went out to eat.
 An incredible day.
 And when I thought about it later, I realized it was as much of a “school day” as any other.
 We tried new things.
 We talked.
 We used creative problem-solving.
 We spent time with people of all different ages and backgrounds.
 We had a good time.
 And, yeah, we learned.
 That sounds pretty good to me.

 I originally described this blog as “relaxed homeschooling in Central Pennsylvania.”
 That’s true – we’ve made the conscious choice to be as relaxed as possible.
 I’m a little nervous to label us as followers of any particular style of homeschooling… in fact, I found out later that both “relaxed” and “eclectic” – my other choice for a descriptor – are actually pretty specifically defined in some parts of the homeschooling community.
 In a lot of ways, I think we’re closest to being unschoolers – a label I’ll talk about more in the future – but, again, I hate to paint us into anything in particular so early into our journey.